fullcalendar/old-docs/Contributing-Code.md

 and [JSFiddle/JSBin] recreation of the bug to communicate what is being fixed.

+## Contributing Languages

+Please edit the original files in the `lang/` directory.
+DO NOT edit anything in the `dist/` directory.
+The build system
+will responsible for merging FullCalendar's `lang/` data with the [MomentJS locale data].

 ## Getting Set Up

 You will need [Git][git], [Node][node], and NPM installed.
 For clarification, please view the [jQuery readme][jq-readme], which requires a similar setup.